 You can also backup Windows 10 PC data, in an external storage drive.
-External drive can be used to backup the data, when the files are larger or the number of files is more.
+An external drive can be used to back up the data when the files are larger or the number of files is more.

 Simply, store your data in an external drive and keep it in a safe location.
 However, you might need to manually perform regular backups to update new data into the drive.

 How to Backup your Computer Data in External Drive?